Disappearance of Dee Ann Warner

 Dee Ann Warner was a woman who disappeared from Franklin Township, Michigan, on April 25, 2021, in a suspected murder.
-Dee’s body was discovered by police on August 17, 2024 while executing a search warrant on Dale Warner’s Paragon Road property.
-Dee’s body was discovered in a resealed anhydrous tank, similar to a residential propane storage tank.
-On November 22, 2023 her husband, Dale John Warner, was charged with her murder.
+On November 22, 2023, her husband, Dale John Warner, was charged with her murder.
+Her body was discovered by police on August 17, 2024, while executing a search warrant on Dale Warner’s Paragon Road property.
+The body was discovered in a resealed anhydrous tank, similar to a residential propane storage tank.
+On March 10, 2026 Warner was found guilty of second degree murder.
+He was sentenced to 70 years in prison on May 7, 2026.

 Background

 Dee Warner's daughter, Rikkell Bock, testified that her mother was in an "extremely toxic" relationship with her husband, Dale Warner.
 Dale allegedly stalked her, put a tracking device on her car, and committed domestic violence.
 Gregg Hardy, Dee Warner's brother, said he saw the signs his sister was being abused but did not realize it at the time.

 Disappearance

 Dee Ann disappeared on the night of April 24, 2021.
 Her phone records, bank account, and social media had no activity after that night.
 She was never captured on camera leaving the property.